MarcosLaffitte/Amoebas/README.md

 ## About

+Amoebas are simple graphs able to move around or roll over themselves only by using edge-replacements !!!<br/>
-Developed as part of the work of Marcos E. González Laffitte's Master Thesis in Mathematics, UNAM, IMATE
+All of the programs here can be used to detect amoebas and analyze their properties.
+This repository was developed as part of the work of Marcos E. González Laffitte's Master Thesis in Mathematics, UNAM, IMATE

 ## Instructions